FichteFoll/advent-of-code/2024/README.md

 I had a good hunch here
 but missed the part in the description that mentions "most" robots being part of the image …

+### Day 15

+The first part instructions sound simple and allow some freedom in solving it.

+The second part are an interesting twist on this and depending on how you solved part 1, you can re-use some parts of your code, but the logic becomes more complex.
+Theoretically, the algorithm of part 1 is a full subset of part 2 but can be much simpler because it is linear.
+For performance reasons,
+I decided to re-use of my half of my part 1 solution in part 2 because the horizontal movements remain basically the same and are optimized for my storage (using `Vec::swap`).
+Overall, this day needed quite a lot of code compared to the previous ones, but it's not exactly hard.